 Local Offer Development Group (LODG)

-The Local Offer Content Manager chairs regular meetings of a LODG.
-The group discusses and makes decisions about the management and development of the Local Offer website.
+From the launch of the Local Offer website until early 2018, developments of the Local Offer website were discussed in the forum of a Local Offer Development Group.
+The group discussed and made decisions about the management and development of the Local Offer website.

 - Young person (representing and feeding back to a wider group of young people)*